tinashi01/Games-Review-App/README.md

 ## Introduction
 This is the backend service built with Ruby on Rails.
-This is an online game store for price and review comparison.
+This is an online game store in which a user can view games, the prices and reviews, once they are logged in.

 ## Installation
 <!-- First execute to download dependencies:

     $ bundle install -->
+No need to install as just backend server for now.

 ## Contributing